neo4-svg/cybersh/README.md

 → runs the last code block the AI wrote (asks your confirmation first)

 /copy
-→ copies the last AI response to your clipboard
+→ copies the last AI response to your clipboard — auto-detects Wayland, X11, macOS, or WSL
 ```

 ---